 - 7.1.10.1 The Sector Times used by the Company in the application of this scheme must reflect actual Sector Times achievable in operation.
 The Company will maintain records of the number of occasions on which excess Sector Times cause the use of Commander's Discretion, and forward the CDRs involved to CAD.
-These records will be reviewed monthly and used to adjust, where necessary, the crew rostering requirements. - 7.1.10.2 If 15 percent or more flights on any Sector over a two month period have actual Sector Times which cause the use of Commander's Discretion, then the Sector Times used will be adjusted to bring the exceedances within the 15 percent limit. - 7.1.10.3 If 15 percent or more of the same FDPs, for the same Sectors, over a two month period cause the use of Commander's Discretion by more than 15 minutes then these FDPs will be adjusted accordingly.
+These records will be reviewed monthly and used to adjust, where necessary, the crew rostering requirements. - 7.1.10.2 If 15 percent or more sectors over a 2 month period as reported by Commander's Voyage Reports have actual sector times which exceed by more than 15 minutes the sector time used in the application of this scheme, then these sector times shall be adjusted accordingly. - 7.1.10.3 If 15 percent or more FDPs over a 2-month period as reported by Commander's Discretion Reports (CDR) exceed by more than 15 minutes the FDPs used in the application of this scheme, then these FDPs shall be adjusted accordingly.